IlyaYugov/BagAPI/README.md

 # BagAPI

-Requared condition for Use Yandex API, you should use Banner https://yandex.ru/dev/rasp/doc/reference/query-copyright.html
+Required condition for Use Yandex API, you should use Banner https://yandex.ru/dev/rasp/doc/reference/query-copyright.html

 Doker repository